Formed in 1972, the Fork Lift Truck Association is the most representative body of its kind in Europe.

 Duncan’s career in forklift trucks started in 1990s when he helped in the yard at Bendigo Mitchell before taking on control of their service desk.
 He then moved to Switzerland to work for the largest dealer in Switzerland, Neuwerth Logistics.

 After completing a Business and French degree, Duncan joined the globally-renowned advertising agency McCann Erickson as their Head of Research and Insight.
 Returning to Bendigo Mitchell in 2009, he assumed the role of MD shortly after.
-Duncan sold Bendigo Mitchell to Impact Handling in 2017 and has since focused his time running his Marketing Insight agency, Two Ears One Mouth.
+Duncan sold Bendigo Mitchell to Impact Handling in 2017 and has since focused his time running his Marketing Insight agency, Two Ears One Mouth, alongside a consultancy with used van marketplace, Van Now.

 Stuart is Managing Director of Mentor FLT Training, the UK’s leading provider of nationwide materials handling, workplace transport and safety management training.